Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

 Severity is used to change the appearance of the modal window to represent a contextual state like success, information, warning or danger.
-The default is :javascript:`Severity.notice`.
-Only options provided by the :javascript:`Severity` object will be accepted.
+The default is :js:`Severity.notice`.
+Only options provided by the :js:`Severity` object will be accepted.

 .. code-block:: javascript